Sports Injury Physiotherapy

 What is sports injury physiotherapy?

-Sports injury physiotherapy focuses on assessing sport-related injuries and building a rehab plan that matches your sport, training schedule, and goals.
+Sports injury physiotherapy focuses on assessing sport-related injuries and building a rehabilitation plan that matches your sport, training schedule, and goals.
 Your physiotherapist checks how you move, what loads you can tolerate, and what factors may have contributed to the injury.
-Then, they set clear milestones so you know what “better” looks like at each stage.
+Then, they set clear milestones so you know what progress looks like at each stage.

 At PhysioWorks, you can also book with Dr Zoe Russell, a Specialist Sports and Exercise Physiotherapist.
-Specialist training can add extra depth to assessment and decision-making for more complex injuries, repeat injuries, or higher performance demands.
+This level of training can add depth to assessment and decision-making for more complex injuries, repeat injuries, or higher performance demands.

 If you want broader performance-focused care alongside rehab, see sports physiotherapy Brisbane.